 Market Profile MetaTrader indicator — is a classic Market Profile implementation that can show the price density over time, outlining the most important price levels, value area, and control value of a given trading session.
 This indicator can be attached to timeframes between M1 and D1 and will show the Market Profile for daily, weekly, monthly, or even intraday sessions.
 Lower timeframes offer higher precision.
 Higher timeframes are recommended for better visibility.
 It is also possible to use a free-draw rectangle session to create a custom market profile on any timeframe.
 Six different color schemes are available to draw the profile's blocks.
 Drawing profiles as a plain color histogram is also possible.
 Alternatively, you may choose to color the profile based on bullish/bearish bars.
 This indicator is based on bare price action and does not use any standard MetaTrader indicators.
 It is available for both MetaTrader 4 and MetaTrader 5 platforms.

 - Session (default = Daily) — trading session for market profile: Daily, Weekly, Monthly, Intraday, and Rectangle.
 For a rectangle session to get calculated, a rectangle chart object with the name starting with MPR should be added to the chart.
+Pressing 'r' on the keyboard will add a properly named rectangle object automatically.

 - StartFromDate (default = __DATE__) — if StartFromCurrentSession is false, then the indicator will start drawing profiles from this date.
 It draws to the past.
 For example, if you set it 2018-01-20 and SessionsToCount is 2, then it will draw the profiles for 2018-01-20 and 2018-01-19.